Russula aeruginea: Similar species

 The very poisonous death cap can have a similar appearance, especially from above.

 Green specimens of R. xerampelina (the crab brittlegill) are similar, but always smell of cooked shellfish.
 R. grisea and R. parazurea are also similar.

-Habitat and distribution
+Distribution and ecology

+R.aeruginea is widely distributed in northern temperate zones.
+Fruiting occurs from July to November in Europe, and in late summer to autumn in North America.
+It is also found in East Africa.

 The fruit bodies grow on the ground in woods, in troops in leaf litter or in grass.
-It is ectomycorrhizal with birch, but also with found under conifers, particularly pine and spruce.
-It is widely distributed in northern temperate zones.
-Fruiting occurs from July to November in Europe, and in later summer to autumn in North America.
-The fungus is also found in East Africa.
+Thius species is ectomycorrhizal with birch, but also with found under conifers, particularly pine and spruce.